 What is a doula?

-A professional birth doula offers a woman and her partner continuous support throughout labor and delivery.
+A professional birth doula offers a woman/birthing person and her partner continuous support throughout labor and delivery.
 They essentially mother the mother, as well as offering reassurance and support to the partner.
 Birth doulas provide a set of skilled and experienced hands for both mother and partner in various forms.
 They provide emotional support, physical comfort measures and remind parents of their personal birth preferences.
 The birth doula strives to be a calm non-judgmental presence, fostering self-confidence and a nurturing environment.
 Doulas support all types of birth, that could mean un-medicated, medicated, induction, cesarean birth, VBAC, or high risk.
 Many families find the experience of having a birth doula fosters closer bonds between the woman, her partner and their baby.

 The benefits of doula support are not limited to the mother, but also support her birth partner and family.
-When both mothers and birth partners feel valued, their choices are taken into consideration, they are active participants in the process, and their relationship and experience are enhanced.
+When both birthing people and birth partners feel valued, their choices are taken into consideration, they are active participants in the process, and their relationship and experience are enhanced.
 The purpose behind providing doula support is helping couples feel safe, informed, and satisfied with their birthing experience.

-The needs of the laboring and birthing mother are very complex and women deserve the continual support of a person specifically trained in labor support.
+The needs of the laboring and birthing women are very complex and women deserve the continual support of a person specifically trained in labor support.
 When a doula performs her duties to her client with the earnest intent of providing the best care possible, it helps women build confidence in their ability to birth.
 When a woman gives birth and feels safe, informed, and satisfied, she is not only more likely to have a healthier newborn and postpartum period, but she is also more likely to look back and remember her experience with joy and fondness.
 This is a beautiful way to begin life as a parent, and something everyone should have the opportunity to experience.

 What does the research say?